maganite/Flight-management-system/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or need further assistance, feel free to contact us at [your-email@example.com].

----

 Thank you for using our Flight Tracking and Simulation System!
 We hope it meets your needs and provides a great experience.